astropy/astroquery/docs/mast/mast_missions.rst

 ===============================

 These queries allow for searches based on mission-specific metadata for a given data collection.
-Currently it provides access to a broad set of Hubble Space Telescope (HST) metadata, including header keywords, proposal information, and observational parameters.
-The available metadata includes all information that was previously available in the original HST web search form, and are present in the current `Mission Search interface <https://mast.stsci.edu/search/ui/#/hst>`__.
+Currently, it provides access to a broad set of Hubble Space Telescope (HST) and James Webb Space Telescope (JWST) metadata, including header keywords, proposal information, and observational parameters.

-**Note:** this API interface does not yet support data product download, only metadata earch access.
+**Note:** This API interface does not yet support data product downloads, only metadata search access.

-An object of MastMissions class is instantiated with a default mission of 'hst' and default service set to 'search'.
+An object of the ``MastMissions`` class is instantiated with a default mission of ``'hst'`` and default service set to ``'search'``.
+The searchable metadata for Hubble encompasses all information that was previously accessible through the original HST web search form and is now available in the current `MAST HST Search Form <https://mast.stsci.edu/search/ui/#/hst>`__.

 .. doctest-remote-data::